malocher/zf2-cqrs-sample/README.md

 Documentation
 -------------
 We've placed comments and explanations everywhere in the sourcecode.
-Use Github to browse to the code and also checkout the various README.md files in the sub directories.
+Use Github to browse to the code and also check out the various README.md files in the sub directories.

 A good starting point is the application module configuration.
-You can find it in [https://github.com/codeliner/zf2-cqrs-sample/blob/master/module/Application/config/module.config.php](module/Application/config/module.config.php).
+You can find it in [module/Application/config/module.config.php](https://github.com/codeliner/zf2-cqrs-sample/blob/master/module/Application/config/module.config.php).